8 Rules to Protect Your eCommerce Platform From Hacking

 C) Use HTTP with SSL Encryption

 HTTP over SSL is called HTTPS.
 The 'S' in 'HTTPS' means more security, referring to how an HTTPS website encrypts connections and an HTTP website wouldn't.
 Once correctly installed, SSL certificates encrypt all the information submitted to your eCommerce store and help protect your business and customers' data from phishing, sniffing, email scams, tampering, and impersonation attacks.
-Some browsers will even show a padlock icon on your website's address bar, further enhancing your customers' trust to purchase your products and services.
+Some browsers will even show a padlock icon on your website's address bar, further enhancing your customers' trust in purchasing your products and services.

 In addition to improving your eCommerce platform security, using an SSL certificate boosts your SEO practices, as Google prefers websites that follow the HTTPS online protocol.
 Several SSL certificates are available but cheap wildcard SSL certificates enable you to provide premium encryption to an unlimited number of first-level subdomains within your primary domain.
 This is a low-cost option that also eliminates the hassle of managing multiple SSL certificates for each domain and best option for eCommerce businesses, so ensure that you get the right fit for your website and business requirements.
 You must also renew your SSL certificate before it expires to avoid undue exposure.
 If you want to go even further, adding subdomains on Cloudflare can streamline your security approach since their automated system efficiently deploys SSL certificates across your domain and all associated subdomains